joetricot/GA_Game/proposal.md

 have class for each letter

 split apart words from array into individual characters with string.prototype.split:

 if letter entered equals a letter in the word
 $(.letterbox) if yes, then reveal

-(win condition invisible - game board dissapears...)
+(win condition invisible - game board disappears...)

 make box bigger if longer word